Source: https://medium.com/beqode/using-laravel-passport-with-react-native-8e1d159df3f

 A basic schema of our application’s database is shown below.
 We only need two tables: Laravel’s table for migrations and a table for storing neighborhoods.
 Our spatial column will be named

-type.
+geometryand be of themultipolygontype.
 Think of a multipolygon as a collection of polygons.
 We’re using a multipolygon because a neighborhood may have more than one polygon to define its boundary.
-If a neighborhood uses a polygon to define its boundary we can always create multipolygon containing a single polygon (which we’ll be doing later).schema of our application’s database In addition to the Laravel Framework, we’ll be using two more packages to build our application:
+If a neighborhood uses a polygon to define its boundary we can always create multipolygon containing a single polygon (which we’ll be doing later).

 - toin0u/geocoder-laravel for using Google’s Geocoding API